The name of the league shall be the SOUTH HANTS INDOOR SIX-A-SIDE CRICKET LEAGUE (Hereinafter called "the League").

 Any party allegedly in breach of Rules shall submit a written report to the Committee and shall be given notice of any subsequent hearing before the Committee.
 All parties have the right to a personal appearance before the Committee if they so desire.

 (a) Unless agreed in advance by the committee, no player shall be eligible to play in the competition if he has played First-Class cricket during the previous season.
 Such players will only be permitted if they are deemed by the committee to be bona fide playing members of the club concerned.
-Cricketers who played for their Minor County in the C & G Trophy shall be eligible.
 Cricketers who played for UCCE First class Universities, but in no other First-Class cricket during the season shall be eligible.
 In any case of doubt over the qualification of players, team captains should consult the Chairman or General Secretary or their nominated deputy prior to commencement of play.

 (b) No player is eligible to play for a club in the League unless he is a fully paid up bone-fide member of the cricket section of the club.
-No player may represent more than one team in the competition except that promotion only within a club is allowable if absolutely necessary.
-There will be no return to the former junior side.
-Cup tied player rules will then apply.
+No player may represent more than one team in the competition except that promotion to a senior side in a higher division is allowable only once within a club if absolutely necessary.
+There may be a return to the former junior side unless they represent the senior side a second time.
+Cup tied player rules will still apply.
 No payments shall be made to players for representing clubs in the League.

 (c) No player may play for a club side in the top division of the League if he has played in an affiliated indoor competition in Hampshire or any other competition for which clubs may qualify for the National Indoor Competition in the current indoor season, i.e. from 1st September to 30th April.